ketthuc1708/Facebook-AccountKit-Tutorial/README.md

 # Introduction
-In this step-by-step tutorial we're building an Android example app to show how to integrate Facebook AccountKit with your app and how to handle different login/logout scenarios.
+In this step-by-step tutorial we're building an Android example app to show how to integrate Facebook Account Kit with your app and how to handle different login/logout scenarios.
 In the final version of the app, The user can login with his email or phone number, if he's logged in successfully he's redirected to a simple profile screen that shows some information about his account along with a logout button.

-## What is AccountKit
+## What is Account Kit
 A passwordless login solution made by Facebook to make app user login much easier and avoid the common issues of using saved passwords. see https://developers.facebook.com/docs/accountkit

 ## Setup your Facebook Application

 1- **Create The Application**

-To enable AccountKit in your Android app you need to create a Facebook application with your developer account.
+To enable Account Kit in your Android app you need to create a Facebook application with your developer account.

 If you don't have a facebook developer account, login to https://developers.facebook.com/ with your regular facebook account.